manusco/wolfgang/docs/GAME_DESIGN_SPEC.md

 ## Vision & Goals

-### What is Wolfgang?
+### What is WolfGang?
-Wolfgang is a **digital werewolf party game** that revolutionizes the classic social deduction game by eliminating common pain points: waiting, downtime, and the possibility of cheating.
+WolfGang is a **digital werewolf party game** that revolutionizes the classic social deduction game by eliminating common pain points: waiting, downtime, and the possibility of cheating.

 ### Core Goal
 Create the most **engaging, fair, and streamlined werewolf experience** possible by leveraging technology to enable simultaneous gameplay while preserving the social dynamics that make werewolf games compelling.

-### What Makes Wolfgang Different?
+### What Makes WolfGang Different?
 1. **No Waiting**: All players act simultaneously during each phase
 2. **No Cheating**: Digital role management prevents peeking and ensures fairness
 3. **No Moderator Needed**: The app handles all game logic and role assignments